wlinna/Arkhados/README.md

-# JMageBattle #
+# Arkhados #

-JMageBattle is fast paced MOBA game where mages cast entirely skill based spells to kill each other.
+Arkhados is fast paced MOBA game where mages cast entirely skill based spells to kill each other.
 It's programmed in Java with JMonkeyEngine 3.